rafaelpsouza/haproxy-spring-boot/Readme.md

-# Vagrant Multi-machine + Ansible for HAProxy + Spring Boot Spike
+# Vagrant Multi-machine + Ansible for HAProxy + Spring Boot

 ## Goal:
 Validate interactions and configurations between HAProxy and a Spring Boot service.